 - The collar is a bit stiff for some users

 The Palen Gadon is versatile enough to wear with a variety of clothing, including casual and more formal events.
-It also provides a comfortable, roomy fit that your feet will love the entire day.
+It also provides a comfortable, roomy fit that your feet will love for the entire day.

 Ah, the Sperry Top-Sider, iconic design and style that’s been around for over 80 years but is still going strong.
 The Authentic Original looks very much like the first boat shoe Paul Sperry manufactured all those years ago, proving once again that sometimes there’s no need to change an already good thing.

 While boat shoes don’t pair well with every type of attire – they don’t give off the best vibe in many office or formal settings – they certainly look good with jeans.
-Loafers work better for those occasions, but can’t match the boat shoe’s comfort and laid-back feel, especially in relaxed summer settings.
+Loafers work better for those other occasions, but they can’t match the boat shoe’s comfort and laid-back feel, especially in relaxed summer settings.

-You can also wear them with or without socks.
-Many men prefer sockless, but you can always wear a hidden sock that doesn’t show above the shoe’s upper.
+You also can wear them with or without socks.
+Many men prefer sockless, but you always can wear a hidden sock that doesn’t show above the shoe’s upper.

 And, no, despite the name, the Authentic Original Boat Shoe isn’t just for wearing on a boat, although that was Paul Sperry’s intent when he first made them.
 They still feature a non-marking, slip-resistant rubber sole that offers plenty of stability on a variety of surfaces, including a slippery boat deck, however.

 The Men’s Authentic Original 2-Eye Boat shoe features 100% hand-sewn imported leather to provide superior durability and comfort.
-Its 360-degree lacing system has a functional design that helps create a secure, yet not constrictive fit, and includes rustproof eyelets and rawhide laces.
+Its 360-degree lacing system has a functional design that helps create a secure, yet not constrictive, fit and includes rustproof eyelets and rawhide laces.

 Its Ortholite cushioning system enhances the shoe’s overall shock absorption, while it also includes an EVA (ethyl vinyl acetate) heel cup that helps take some of the strain off of your foot.

-While the Top-Sider’s original color (brown) remains a popular choice among many wearers, you can also choose from a variety of colors, including navy blue.
+While the Top-Sider’s original color (brown) remains a popular choice among many wearers, you also can choose from a variety of colors, including navy blue.

 - Original design remains relevant after all these years